ibm-cloud-docs/cloud-activity-tracker/tutorials/manage_events_cli.md

 ## Step 1: Provision the IBM Key Protect service and generate events
-{: #step1}
+{: #tutorial2_step1}

-Complete the following steps to provision the {{site.data.keyword.keymanagementserviceshort}} service in the {{site.data.keyword.Bluemix_notm}} and generate events:
+Complete the following steps to provision the {{site.data.keyword.keymanagementserviceshort}} service in the {{site.data.keyword.cloud_notm}} and generate events:

 1. Provision an instance of the {{site.data.keyword.keymanagementserviceshort}} service in the US South region.
 For more information, see [Provisioning from the IBM Cloud console](/docs/services/key-protect/provision.html#provision).

-2. Define the {{site.data.keyword.Bluemix_notm}} permissions for the user that you are planning to use to work with keys.
+2. Define the {{site.data.keyword.cloud_notm}} permissions for the user that you are planning to use to work with keys.

     * A user needs an IAM policy with a service role set to *manager* or *writer* to be able to create keys.
 	* A user needs an IAM policy with a service role set to *manager* to be able to delete keys.